BolajiAyodeji/Blogposts/ck132inhz004kqns1mo2ixtph.md

 ##### **ðŸš€ Let's Deploy**

-How this method work is that you push your entire project to GitHub and integrate it to Heroku.
+How this method work is that you push your entire project to GitHub and integrate it into Heroku.
 Every time you push, it deploys from GitHub to Heroku.
 Pretty cool right?

 - Login to your Heroku Dashboard- Create a new app